 To reach the famous Catawba rhododendron gardens and the old Cloudland Hotel site on Roan Mountain bear right at Carver's Gap onto the Forest Service access road.
 All vehicles must stop at the USFS fee station and pay a small fee to enter the gardens area.
 The access road is closed during the winter months.
 The Catawba rhododendrons normally bloom in mid to late June, putting on an amazing display of color.

-Roan Mountain’s swimming pool is open for the 2016 season from May 28 to August 14.
+During August, the pool is open only on weekends.
 Admission is $4 and cabin and camping guests pay half price for admission.
-Hours of Operation are 10:00 AM to 5:30 PM Wednesday through Saturday; 1:00 PM to 7:00 PM on Sunday.
-The pool is closed on Mondays and Tuesdays.
+Hours of Operation are 10:00 AM to 5:30 PM on Saturday; 1:00 PM to 7:00 PM on Sunday.

 Note: The pool will be open on Monday, May 30 ond Monday, July 4.
 During these two holiday weeks, the pool will be closed Tuesday and Wednesday.